MLHale/GenCyber-web-content/day1/github-primer.md

 * `Changes not staged for commit:` git follows a two step process to save changes to a repository.
 First the user indicates which modified/deleted/new files need to be _staged_ for a save in the repository.
 Second these staged files are _committed_ to the repository.
 We will look at commands to do both of these shortly.
 * `modified:   README.md`: git knows that the README.md file has been modified

-Now we stage our changes for a commit using `git add --all` command.
-Then we check the status of the repository again.
+Now we stage our changes for a commit using the `git add --all` command and then we can check the status of the repository again using `git status`.

 ![gitadd](../img/primer/gitadd.png)

 This time the modified files are staged for a commit and appear in green.

-Now before we commit/save these files into our repository.
-We want to make sure that the author details in your Ubuntu Desktop OS VM are configured.
-Keep them the same as your details on Github.com.
-Use the following commands to set these for all your local repositories.
+Now before we commit/save these files into our repository, we need to make sure that your git author details have been set in the Ubuntu VM.
+Using the commands below, save your information to the git configuration files and set them for all of your local repositories.
+Make sure to use the same name and email you used to register with Github.

 ![gitconfig](../img/primer/gitconfig.png)

-You can check your updates by using the `--list` option.
+You can check your configuration changes by using the `--list` option.

 ![gitconfiglist](../img/primer/gitconfiglist.png)